Moo-onys/Mooonys/README.md

 https://github.com/Mooonys/Mooonys/wiki/collaborators

-For more information on our collaborators, visit our [collaborators](https://www.mooonys.co/github/collaborators) page.
+For more information on our collaborators, check out our [wiki](https://www.mooonys.co/github/collaborators) page.

 ***